The Symmetric Generalized Eigenvalue Problem as a Nash Equilibrium: Experiments

-As mentioned in the introduction, ICA can be used to disentangle mixed signals such as in the cocktail party problem.
-Here, we use the GEP formulation to unmix three linearly mixed signals.
-Note that because the GEP learns a linear unmixing of the data, the magnitude (and sign) of the original signals cannot be learned.
-Any change in the magnitude of a signal extracted by the GEP can be offset by adjusting the magnitude and sign of a mixing weight.
+\textbf{Independent Components Analysis.} ICA can be used to disentangle mixed signals such as in the cocktail party problem.
+Here, we use the \gep{} formulation to unmix three linearly mixed signals.
+Note that because the \gep{} learns a linear unmixing of the data, the magnitude (and sign) of the original signals cannot be learned.
+Any change in the magnitude of a signal extracted by the \gep{} can be offset by adjusting the magnitude and sign of a mixing weight.

 We replicate a synthetic experiment from \texttt{scikit-learn}\citep{scikit-learn} and compare \Algref{alg:gen_eg} to several approaches.
 Figure~\ref{fig:ica} shows our stochastic approach (\sgeg{}) is able to recover the shapes of the original signals (length $n=2000$ time series).